 Samsung also offers Intelligent Sound Mode, an automated optimization process that uses the microphone in the TV remote control to adjust the sound settings for optimal quality in the remote-holder's location.
 This is a simple but effective way to automatically optimize the sound stage for whatever room you have the TV in.

-Samsung Q60 QLED smart-TV features
+Samsung Q60 QLED review: Smart TV features

 The one area where the Q60 unquestionably matched its more-premium QLED siblings is in smart TV features.
 Because it runs the same software and apps as its more expensive counterparts, the Q60 delivers a premium smart-TV experience, from the clean home screen to the rich integration with smartphones and smart home devices.